goblivend/Advent-of-code/2022/README.md

 ### Day 6:
 Was really straight forward, the second one was clearly obvious, had already a solution by doing the first one.

+### Day 7:
+This one was quite complicated, didn't manage to think of how to do it in Haskell.
+Had to do it in python sadly